intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 # Principles {#principles}

-This section provides architecture-level principles for protocol designers and recommends models to apply for network collaboration and signaling.
+This section provides architecture-level principles for protocol designers and recommends models to apply for network collaboration and signalling.

 While RFC 8558 {{RFC8558}} focused specifically on "on-path elements", the principles described in this document can be applied both to